MuntashirAkon/AppManager/docs/faq/misc.md

 :::

 ## Any plans for Shizuku?

+**Update:** In 12 September 2020, The authors of Shizuku have finally added a [license][shizuku_license] (Apache 2.0 License) with the following exceptions to the license:
+> 1. You are FORBIDDEN to use image files listed below in any way.
+>    ```
+>    manager/src/main/res/mipmap-hdpi/ic_launcher.png
+>    manager/src/main/res/mipmap-hdpi/ic_launcher_background.png
+>    manager/src/main/res/mipmap-hdpi/ic_launcher_foreground.png
+>    manager/src/main/res/mipmap-xhdpi/ic_launcher.png
+>    manager/src/main/res/mipmap-xhdpi/ic_launcher_background.png
+>    manager/src/main/res/mipmap-xhdpi/ic_launcher_foreground.png
+>    manager/src/main/res/mipmap-xxhdpi/ic_launcher.png
+>    manager/src/main/res/mipmap-xxhdpi/ic_launcher_background.png
+>    manager/src/main/res/mipmap-xxhdpi/ic_launcher_foreground.png
+>    manager/src/main/res/mipmap-xxxhdpi/ic_launcher.png
+>    manager/src/main/res/mipmap-xxxhdpi/ic_launcher_background.png
+>    manager/src/main/res/mipmap-xxxhdpi/ic_launcher_foreground.png
+>    ```
+> 2. You are FORBIDDEN to distribute the apk compiled by you (including modified, e.g., rename "Shizuku" to something else) to any store (IBNLT Google Play Store, etc.).

+I absolutely welcome this change (although as far as I know Apache 2.0 doesn't support exceptions) but I don't agree with the exceptions and therefore no support for Shizuku will be added.
+But it gives me the ability to incorporate similar features to AM as copying features from Shizuku complies with the license.

+**Original Texts:**

 It would definitely be nice if I added support for Shizuku.
 But the problem is not with me or my app, it's them.

 Although [Shizuku][shizuku] is an open source app, it doesn't use any license.
 Hence, it's a non-free (non-libre) software.
 Initially thinking it as an oversight, a number of people had [suggested the authors][shizuku_56] to add a license for their app as F-Droid scanners would not build a library without a free license.
 In response, the authors have separated the API library responsible for accessing Shizuku with a free (libre) license and closed the issue.
 It implicitly implies that <mark>the authors have no intention to make the app free,</mark> and therefore, being a strong supporter of freedom, I cannot add support for Shizuku.